AURORA VIEWING TOUR#24: TO ALASKA

 Aurora during our November 2014 Alaska tour.
 Lynn Palmer photo.

 MARCH 26 (Sunday) DAY 5–Fairbanks Departure

 Breakfast will be served early at the lodge.
 In late morning our van will then transport you and your luggage to the airport where you can catch your return flight home (one group transfer only).
-Van transfer usually occurs after 10am.
+Van transfer usually occurs after 10am and all guests must be out of their rooms no later than 11am.
 If your flight departs earlier than this, you will need to make your own transfer arrangements at extra cost.

 Aurora viewing during our January 2015 Alaska tour can allow times for portraits.
 Paul D. Maley photo.

 Aurora on our February 2017 expedition.
 Jeff Pohlman photo.